PierreSandy/PierreSandy/README.md

 ### About Me :

-- I’m working as a Full Stack Web Developer and contributing to frontend and backend for building web applications.
+- I’m working as a DevOps Engineer

--  Currenlty Learning AWS Cloud, MongoDB, Docker.
+-  Currenlty Learning Microsoft Azure, MongoDB, Docker, Kubernetes

--  Also Learning Go Unit Testing.
-Mock Functions, Monkey Patching

 - I'm Looking to collaborate on more open source projects.